fireactjs/saas/docs/_docs/06-datalist-component.md

 - field - The property name of the data in the record.
 The component will populate the column with the record’s data with which the property name is matched.
 - style - The style sheet of the column, which is used to control the width of the column

-Example of the demo image list which defines the list table to be 4 columns as "Image", "Image Title", "Image URL" and "Actions".
+Below is an example of the demo image list schema which defines the list table as 4 columns: "Image", "Image Title", "Image URL" and "Actions".

 ```
 [